Looking for the best things to do in Croatia?

 Psssh…on Pinterest?
 Pin this for later here.

-I have spent more than a month road tripping Croatia and exploring all the many activities and regions of the country.
+I have spent more than a month on a Croatia road trip and exploring all the many activities and regions of the country.

 But what my time in Croatia has really taught me is that no matter where you go in the country or what you choose to do, you really can’t go wrong because: